Dragonmystic707/exalted-reincarnated/docs/Martial-Arts/Martial Arts.md

 **Weapons** Unarmed

-There is one Martial Arts Style that *does not* require a mentor—or rather, the mentor is simply the rough teacher that is Creation herself.
+There is one Martial Arts Style that *does not* require a mentor—or rather, the mentor is simply the rough teacher that is life on Creation herself.
 Many of her inhabitants will learn a psuedo-style of fighting that naturally enhances their own attacks and defense.
 This is (often derogatorily) called the “Fists of the Street” Style—even though there is little unifying facets of the style.